2021–22 FA Cup: Qualifying

-Teams that are not members of either the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the First Round Proper.
-The six-round qualifying competition began with the Extra Preliminary Round on 6 August 2021.
+All participating clubs that were not members of the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the first round proper.
+The six-round qualifying competition began with the extra preliminary round on 6 August 2021, with the fourth and final qualifying round being played on the weekend of 16 October.

+The winners from the fourth qualifying round were Wrexham, Gateshead, Chesterfield, Solihull Moors, Guiseley, FC Halifax Town, York City, Buxton, Stratford Town, King's Lynn Town, Grimsby Town, Stockport County, Altrincham, Notts County, Ebbsfleet United, Horsham, St Albans City, Maidenhead United, Hayes & Yeading United, Kidderminster Harriers, Bromley, Harrow Borough, Dagenham & Redbridge, AFC Sudbury, Banbury United, Yeovil Town, Eastleigh, Boreham Wood, Havant & Waterlooville, Southend United, Yate Town and Bowers & Pitsea.

+Stratford Town and Bowers & Pitsea were appearing in the competition proper for the first time.
+Of the others, Yate Town had last featured at this stage in 2012–13, Horsham had last done so in 2007-08, AFC Sudbury had last done so in 2000-01 and Buxton had last done so in 1962-63.

-First Round Proper
+First round proper

 The first round saw the 32 winners from the fourth qualifying round joined by the 48 clubs from League One and League Two.
 The draw was held on 17 October 2021 at Wembley Stadium, and was done by Kelly Smith and Wes Morgan.
 The lowest-ranked team in the first round were AFC Sudbury of the eighth-tier Isthmian League North Division.

-Second Round Proper
+Second round proper

 The second round featured the 40 winners from the first round.
 The draw was held on 8 November 2021 at Wembley Stadium, and was done by Shaun Wright-Phillips and Rachel Yankey.
 The lowest-ranked team in the second round were Buxton of the seventh-tier Northern Premier League Premier Division.

-Third Round Proper
+Third round proper

 The third round featured all 44 clubs across the Premier League and the Championship, who entered the competition in this round, along with the 20 winners from the second round.
 The draw was held on 6 December 2021 at Wembley Stadium, and was done by David Seaman and Faye White.

 The lowest-ranked team in the third round were Kidderminster Harriers of the sixth-tier National League North.
 To avoid possible fixture congestion caused by postponements to league matches due to a surge in COVID-19 cases, matches from this round onwards are decided on the day, with extra time and penalties used if necessary.

-Fourth Round Proper
+Fourth round proper

 The draw for the fourth round was held on 9 January 2022 at Wembley Stadium, and was done by David James and Leah Williamson.
 The lowest-ranked team in the fourth round were Kidderminster Harriers of the sixth-tier National League North.